tomsnunes/CodeScoop/README.md

 ## Other application buckets

-Many other application buckets hosted on Github can be found in the [Scoop Directory](https://rasa.github.io/scoop-directory/) or via [other search engines](https://rasa.github.io/scoop-directory/#other-search-engines).
+Many other application buckets hosted on Github can be found in the [CodeScoop Directory](https://rasa.github.io/scoop-directory/) or via [other search engines](https://rasa.github.io/scoop-directory/#other-search-engines).